Regular colored graphs of positive degree: Proof of Proposition

-\item Faces with colors $(i, j )$ with $\{i,j\} \subset \{i_0,i_1,\dots i_q \}$.
-For each of the ${q+1\choose 2}$ choices of such colors, exactly one face is incident to the dipole.
-In this case we distinguish between two possibilities: \begin{itemize} \item {\bf Type $a$.} The four edges of color $i$ and $j$ belong to the same cycle $(i,j)$ in $G$.
-Upon removal of the $(D-q)$-dipole the cycle $(i,j)$ splits into two disjoint cycles:
+\item Faces with colors $\{ c_i, c_j \}$ with $\{c_i,c_j\} \subset \{c_0,c_1,\dots c_q \}$.
+For each of the $\binom{q+1}{2}$ choices of such colors, either one or two faces are incident to the dipole.
+In this case we distinguish between two possibilities: \begin{itemize} \item {\bf Type $a$.} (Fig.~\ref{fig:facesplit}) The four edges of color $c_i$ and $c_j$ belong to the same face of color $\{c_i,c_j\}$ in $G$.
+Upon removal of the $(D-q)$-dipole this face of color $\{c_i,c_j\}$ splits into two disjoint faces:

-\item {\bf Type $b$.} The four edges of color $i$ and $j$ belong to two distinct cycles $(i,j)$ in $G$.
-Upon removal of the $(D-q)$-dipole the two cycles $(i,j)$ are merged into a unique cycle:
+\item {\bf Type $b$.} (Fig.~\ref{fig:facemerge}) The four edges of color $c_i$ and $c_j$ belong to two distinct faces $\{ c_i,c_j\}$ in $G$.
+Upon removal of the $(D-q)$-dipole the two faces $\{ c_i,c_j \}$ are merged into a unique face:

 \end{itemize} \end{itemize}